-Daniel Snowman is a frequent lecturer for a variety of academic groups, arts festivals, cultural organisations, luncheon clubs etc. He has also led over 50 music tours (for companies such as Cox & Kings, Martin Randall and ACE) to major international venues, including Aix-en-Provence, Barcelona, Berlin, Bregenz, Budapest, Cracow, Dresden, Halle, Leipzig, Madrid, Milan, Munich, Naples, New York, Paris, Prague, Riga, Rome, Salzburg, Savonlinna, Seville/Andalucia, Stockholm, Torre del Lago, Turin, Valencia, Venice, Vienna and Warsaw.
+Daniel Snowman is a frequent lecturer for a variety ofacademic groups, arts festivals, cultural organisations, luncheon clubs etc. He has also lectured on cruise liners, and between 2001 and 2014 Daniel led over 50 music tours (for companies such as Cox & Kings, Martin Randall and ACE) to major international venues, including Aix-en-Provence, Barcelona., Berlin, Bregenz, Budapest, Cracow, Dresden, Halle, Leipzig, Madrid, Milan, Munich, Naples, New York, Paris, Prague, Riga, Rome, Salzburg, Savonlinna, Seville/Andalucia, Stockholm, Torre del Lago, Turin, Valencia, Venice, Vienna and Warsaw.

 What the critics say about The Gilded Stage